Share:

 Medicaid and Long-term Care:

-Certain types of irrevocable trusts can be used when an elderly or disabled person needs to protect assets from disqualifying him or her from receiving Medicaid.
+Certain types of irrevocable trusts known as Medicaid asset protection trusts (MAPTs) can be used when an elderly or disabled person needs to protect assets from disqualifying him or her from receiving Medicaid.
 The 5-year lookback period must be taken into account though.
 They are also useful at protecting estates from being depleted by the costs of nursing homes.

 Do I Still Need a Will if I Create a Living Trust?